Search

 Source: Texas Administrative Code Rule §97.65

 Persons who can prove that they are serving on active duty with the armed forces of the United States are exempt from school vaccination requirements.
 Armed forces exclusions apply to active-duty military only.
-Dependents of service members are not excluded from Texas vaccination requirements.
+Dependents of service members must comply with vaccine-related paperwork, be it shot records, exemptions or a combination of both.

 Source: Texas Administrative Code Rule §97.62